Correct singing posture ( In 11 Easy Steps )

 You should relax your abs, this way your diaphragm can expand as much as it needs to.
 To know if you are using your abs correctly stand next to a wall and place one of your hands on your stomach, now start singing.
 You will notice that your abs will start contracting and expanding depending on how much air you need for singing.

 This is where a lot of singers mess up their singing posture while they are singing.
 The singing posture is a balancing act and every part of your body should be in balance.
 Make sure that your head is not in a forward position.
-Your main goal is to heave your head at a neutral level, chin not too low or high.
-The easiest way to do this is to look in the mirror, position your head in such a way that you can no longer see the bottom of your jaw in the mirror.
+Your main goal is to have your head at a neutral level, your chin not too low or high.
+The easiest way to do this is to look in the mirror and position your head in such a way that you can no longer see the bottom of your jaw in the mirror.

 Your chin should be in a parallel position with the ground, stand up straight in front of a mirror and you will be able to adopt this position a lot easier.
 You can also place one of your hands below your jaw as this way it will be easier to see if your chin is actually parallel with the ground or not.